ronangr1/M2-TechnicalInterviewsResources/README.md

 * What is the biggest difference between Magento 1 et Magento 2?
 * How to register a new module?
 * What are the ways to extend a Class method in Magento 2?
-* How to declare and Observer?
+* How to declare an Observer class?
 * What are the ways to override a class in Magento?
 * What is the difference between Preference and Plugin?
 * How to create a widget block?